-GRADE 9 & 10 RA10SERA EXPLORATION OF REFRIGERATION AND AIR CONDITIONING 10S

-This is an optional course intended for students wishing to sample the Refrigeration and Air Conditioning trade.
+GRADE 9 & 10 RA15SERA EXPLORATION OF REFRIGERATION AND AIR CONDITIONING 15S intended for students wishing to sample the Refrigeration and Air Conditioning trade.
 The emphasis of this course is on hands-on activities.
 Students are introduced to safety, tools and equipment, refrigeration and air conditioning systems and service procedures.